HAW-schuenemann/STAT-QMIB/STAT-solutions/Functions Glossary.md

 # Function Glossary
 Author: Jan-Hendrik Schünemann
 Module: STAT / QMIB
 Version: v1.0
 Last Update: 2025-12-11
 License: MIT

 ---

 # STAT FUNCTION REFERENCE (Alphabetical Order)
 **📘 STAT Course Function Reference (Alphabetical Order) - All functions used in Tasks 1–17**

-This reference lists all R functions used across Tasks 1–17, providing detailed usage and arguments.
+This reference lists all R functions used across Tasks 1–17, providing comprehensive details on usage and core arguments.

 For each function, you will find:
 * What it does